DarkGhostHunter/Laraload/README.md

 # Laraload

-Effortlessly create a PHP 7.4 Preload script for your Laravel project.
+Effortlessly create a PHP Preload Script for your Laravel project.

 ## Requirements